huggingface/community-events/huggan/README.md

 Here is an [example Space](https://huggingface.co/spaces/merve/anime-face-generator) corresponding to the model example shared above.
 Don’t know how to create a space?
 Read more about how to add spaces [here](https://huggingface.co/docs/hub/spaces).

-## Submissions

-For each submission, you are expected to submit:

-1. A model repository
-2. A space made with the model repository you created

----

 ## Links to Check Out

 PyTorch: